jerabaul29/OpenMetBuoy-v2021a/README.md

 - **dyslexia frequency vs. period**: the instrument, internally, computes the zero crossing and the mean *frequency*, not *period* as the code says (i.e. there is a relation by ```f(x)=1/x``` between what is named in the code and what is actually computed).
 This would be error prone to fix in all firmwares, so I choose to i) keep it "as it is" in the firmware, and ii) fix this a posteriori in the decoder by taking the inverse there.
 For more discussions, see: https://github.com/jerabaul29/OpenMetBuoy-v2021a/issues/36

+## A few deployments I know about

+If you deploy the OMB, feel free to let me know in an issue!
+These are so far the deployments I know of (no guarantee this is up to date).
+This is just to show that we do have solid experience with the OMB, and that we have had many successful depoyments:

+- 2 test buoys: NABOS expedition, Arctic, September 2021: 1 in the open water in the MIZ, 1 on ice
+- 1 test drifter: OneOcean cruise, Caribbeans, November 2021: open water, freely drifting
+- 3 ice drifters: Japanese Antarctic program, Antarctica, February 2022: 3 instruments on the sea ice
+- 2 ice drifters: Seal pups monitoring cruise 2022, East Greenland sea, March 2022: on the ice in the MIZ, 2 drifters
+- 20 ice drifters: CIRFA 2022 cruise, East Greenland sea, April 2022: 20 instruments on the sea ice
+- 15 drifting buoys: CIRFA 2022 cruise, Barents sea, April 2022: 15 instruments, drifting in open water
+- 20 ice drifters:
+- 15 ice trackers: Hovercraft 2022 cruise, Yamal plateau / East Greenland sea, August 2022: 15 instruments on the sea ice

 ## Just for fun - a not so serious corner of the Readme :)

 If you have more fun / goofy / strange pictures or stories that can fit in here, just share them as an issue or open a pull request!